 &FFA Meat Goat Showmanship &FFA

 Exhibitors may only show an animal in showmanship that they have exhibited.

-44001: Senior Showmanship44002: Inter.
-Showmanship44003: Junior Showmanship
+44001: Senior Showmanship 44002: Inter.
+Showmanship 44003: Junior Showmanship under 1 year of age.
+Must be wethers or does.

 &FFA 4-H/Youth Meat Goats &FFA